teppokoivula/ProcessChangelog/README.md

 * Defines which operations to keep track of / which should be ignored.
 * Default: all available operations

+**Caller Logging**

+* Defines whether path/URL for script that triggered action should be stored.
+* Default: disabled

 **Data Max Age**

 * Defines how long collected data is kept before being removed automatically.